Hall of Art, Budapest: Description

 The museum building is on Heroes' Square, facing the Budapest Museum of Fine Arts.

 The art museum hosts temporary exhibits contemporary art.
 It operates on the program of German Kunsthalles, as an institution run by artists that does not maintain its own collection.
 It is an Institution of the Hungarian Academy of Arts.
 Its government partner is the Ministry of Education and Culture.

 It has a bookshop, library, and the Műcsarnok Café that overlooks the square.

 Building

 The large Neoclassical style structure, designed by architects Albert Schickedanz and Fülöp Herczog, was completed in 1896.
+The building was constructed as part of Hungary's ambitious millennium celebration project, which also included the creation of Heroes' Square and the nearby Museum of Fine Arts, forming a cohesive cultural complex in Budapest's City Park.
 It was originally built for millennium celebrations.

 Its portico is in the Greek Revival style.
 The three-bayed, semi-circular apse houses a roofed exhibition hall with skylights.
 The building was renovated in 1995.